Tigers competed in their third meet in eight days

 Three-time SEC Coach of the Year Jeff Graba enters his seventh season at the helm of the Auburn gymnastics program in 2017 and has guided the Tigers record heights during his time on The Plains.

-For his efforts over the past six seasons, the Minnesota native was named SEC Coach of the Year each of the last two seasons in 2014 and 2015 and for the third time in the last four.
-He was named SEC co-Coach of the Year in 2012.
+For his efforts over the past six seasons, the Minnesota native was named SEC Coach of the Year in 2014 and 2015 and SEC co-Coach of the Year in 2012.

 The youthful 2017 squad finished the season strong, picking up their two top team scores at the SEC Championship and the NCAA Fayetteville Regional.
 Six Tigers were named All-SEC for their performances in the afternoon session, marking a program-best number in conference honorees in a season.

 Graba and the 2016 team added to the list of firsts for the program under his guidance.
 The Tigers snapped the 117-meet losing skid to Alabama in February of that season, defeating the Crimson Tide at home (197.275-197.250).
 Auburn also defeated Georgia in Athens for the first time in program history, setting a new program-high road score on the way (197.325).

 In addition, the Tigers earned the program's first No. 1 NCAA regional seed and captured the NCAA Ann Arbor Regional title with a 196.525.

 Auburn enjoyed a breakout season in 2015 as Graba led the Tigers to the NCAA Championship Super Six for the first time in 22 years.
 That season, Auburn broke or tied 52 program records that season.

 Auburn's sixth place finish at the Super Six was the Tigers' second best in history and highest since 1993 with a NCAA nationals record score of 197.075.
 The Tigers also had a program record Super Six score of 195.625.